awsdocs/ec2-image-builder-user-guide/doc_source/vpc-interface-endpoints.md

 + The actions that can be performed\.
 + The resources on which actions can be performed\.

+If you are using Amazon\-managed components in your recipe, the VPC endpoint for Image Builder must allow access to the following serviced\-owned component library:

+`arn:aws:imagebuilder:region:aws:component/*`

 **Important**
 When a non\-default policy is applied to an interface VPC endpoint for EC2 Image Builder, certain failed API requests, such as those failing from `RequestLimitExceeded`, might not be logged to AWS CloudTrail or Amazon CloudWatch\.

 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

-### Custom policies for S3 bucket access<a name="w62aac17c18c19c13c11"></a>
+### Custom policies for S3 bucket access<a name="vpc-endpoint-policy-s3"></a>

-Image Builder uses a publicly available S3 bucket to access managed resources, such as components\.
-It also accesses the S3 bucket for AWSTOE, where downloads are stored\.
-If you use a VPC endpoint for Image Builder, you'll need a custom policy that includes access to the following S3 buckets\.
-The bucket names are unique per AWS Region \(*region*\) and the pipeline environment it's running in \(*environment*\) variables\.
+Image Builder uses a publicly available S3 bucket to store and access managed resources, such as components\.
+It also downloads the AWSTOE component management application from a separate S3 bucket\.
+If you use a VPC endpoint for Amazon S3 in your environment, you’ll need to ensure that your S3 VPC endpoint policy allows Image Builder to access the following S3 buckets\.
+The bucket names are unique per AWS Region \(*region*\) and the application environment \(*environment*\)\.
+Image Builder and AWSTOE support the following application environments: `prod`, `preprod`, and `beta`\.
 + The AWSTOE component manager bucket:

   ```